soph-g/mini_projects/oop_kata/fortune_teller.md

 > My crystal ball shows me that the future is cloudy.
 > Would you like a different prediction Y/N?
 > Y
-> My crystal ball shows me that the brave triumph
+> My crystal ball shows me that the brave triumph.
 > Would you like a different prediction Y/N?
 > N
 > I am the Mysterious Zog, what would you like to do?